Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 sudo apt-get install -y postgresql postgis pgadmin3 postgresql-contrib
 ```

+With WSL, you need to start the db:

+    sudo service postgresql start

 Note: used PostgeSQL port is 5432 (default).

 A user named {{ pg_user }} will be created during the installation process.